-A. OFF-STREET PARKING lots shall be surfaced and properly maintained with a suitable durable surface appropriate for the USE of the land, with adequate drainage.
+A. OFF-STREET PARKING lots shall be surfaced and properly maintained with bituminous concrete or its approved equal, with adequate drainage.
 Parking spaces must be clearly marked and striped.
 Surfacing, grading, and drainage shall facilitate groundwater recharge in order to reduce stormwater runoff.
 All parking plans shall be reviewed and approved by the DEPARTMENT OF PUBLIC WORKS.